ACS: Emergency Relief for Syria | World Vision Skip to main content

 • Households with infants and young children

-Targeting is guided by protection and gender‑based violence coordination standards, with local consultation to ensure fairness and sensitivity.
+Targeting was guided by protection and gender‑based violence coordination standards, with local consultation to ensure fairness and sensitivity.

 Protection, dignity and accountability

-In a highly sensitive and volatile context, World Vision and Action For Humanity apply strong safeguarding and accountability measures, including:
+In a highly sensitive and volatile context, World Vision and Action For Humanity applied strong safeguarding and accountability measures, including:

 • Gender‑sensitive and inclusive distribution approaches